kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 - Test 1 shows that the average requests/s with one replica is around 5.3k.
 The metric gateway works as expected and the queue size is always 0 as the metrics are directly exported.
-- Test 2 shows that with 2 replicas some metrics are being rejected by the receiver.
+- Test 2 shows that with 2 replicas, some metrics are rejected by the receiver.
 The memory limiter logs that the hard limit is reached, which causes the rejection in the receiver.
 Also, it is visible that the exporter queue size increases, but is not yet full.
-- Test 3 shows that with 3 replicas around half of the metrics are being rejected by the memory limiter/receiver.
+- Test 3 shows that with 3 replicas, around half of the metrics are rejected by the memory limiter/receiver.
-- In Test 4, 5 and 6 the processor batch size was increased to 1024.
+- In Test 4, 5 and 6, the processor batch size was increased to 1024.
 As a result, the throughput increased.

 ## Tests with a unhealthy sink

 To simulate an outage, we configured the metric pipeline to send the metrics to a non-existent endpoint.
-The following otel configurations are the same for all tests (same as in the previous tests):
+The following OTEL configurations are the same for all tests (same as in the previous tests):

 | Property                                          | Value |
 | ------------------------------------------------- | ----- |